Inside: How to make a ladybug habitat to teach your kids about nature, empathy, and life – plus a Free 5 Little Ladybugs Printable.

 6. Gently pour the entire contents of the ladybug container into the Butterfly Garden and zip it up tightly.

 Caring for the Ladybugs

-- Give the ladybugs freshly soaked raisins.
+- Give the ladybugs fresh raisins and water daily.

 - Add new leaves to the ladybug habitat as needed.